maths/stack-web/website_files/Events/2022-12-08-JSXgraphSTACK.md

 **When:** Thursday 8th December 2022.

 **Where:** The University of Edinburgh, James Clerk Maxwell building, Room 5323 (for in-person attendees) and online.
+Times below are GMT.

 The Zoom link for online participation will get published here 2 days before the event.